-- A. The student has had contact with the juvenile justice system. - B. The student is 18 years of age or older. - C. The student is credit deficient.
+- A. The student has had contact with the juvenile justice system (arrest, adjudication by a juvenile court, formal or informal supervision by a probation officer, or detention in a juvenile facility or enrollment in a juvenile court school) E.C. § 48645.5 - B. The student is 18 years of age or older. - C. The student is credit deficient.